-From the architect.
+Text description provided by the architects.
 Nakanosawa House is a two-household residence designed for two brothers and their wives.
 Although the adjacent area is mostly residential, this particular site is located near a river that flows in two directions.
 Because of the reservoir situated nearby, there are no other buildings located next to the house.

 To the south lies a large grove of trees whose thick foliage softens the sunlight that falls through it during the summer.
 In the winter, on the other hand, sunlight streams through the trees and brightens the interior of the house.